yellobyte/ESP32-DevBoards-Getting-Started/debugging/Readme.md

 debug_init_break = tbreak setup
 ; for initial breakpoint at loop()
 ;debug_init_break = break loop
+build_type = debug
 ```
-Have a look at platformio.ini file of this [example](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YD-ESP32-S3(VCC-GND.COM)/examples/Test-YD-ESP32-S3-N8R2_Debug_via_builtin_JTAG) to get more info.
+Have a look at the platformio.ini file of this [**example**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/tree/main/boards/YD-ESP32-S3(VCC-GND.COM)/examples/Test-YD-ESP32-S3-N8R2_Debug_via_builtin_JTAG) to get more info.

-### d) Start OpenOCD task:
+### d) Start the OpenOCD task:
 GDB needs the OpenOCD task to run in the background before debugging can be started.
 Simplest way to start OpenOCD is to open a PlatformIO CLI window and enter the command:
 &nbsp;&nbsp;&nbsp;&nbsp; $ pio run --target openocd --environment debug

-The alternative way is to prepare a script file with above command (see file *add_tasks.py* in the examples root directory) and put an entry "extra_scripts = add_tasks.py" to the [env] section in platformio.ini.
-Then you only need to hit the respective entry under "PlatformIO -> PROJECT TASKS -> Custom" every time you want to start OpenOCD.
+The alternative way is to prepare a script file with above command and then add an entry "extra_scripts = name_of_script_file.py" to the [env] section in platformio.ini.
+With this done you only need to hit the respective entry under "PlatformIO -> PROJECT TASKS -> Custom" every time you want to start OpenOCD.

+Have a look at [**add_tasks.py**](https://github.com/yellobyte/ESP32-DevBoards-Getting-Started/blob/main/boards/YD-ESP32-S3(VCC-GND.COM)/examples/Test-YD-ESP32-S3-N8R2_Debug_via_builtin_JTAG/add_tasks.py) in the examples root directory for further details.

-Below the terminal output of the "Start OpenOCD (debug) Task" showing a successful start:
+Below is the output of the "Start OpenOCD (debug) task" terminal, showing a successful start:
 ```
 Executing task: C:\Users\tj\.platformio\penv\Scripts\platformio.exe run --target openocd --environment debug